7000-306 Provincial Games: Team Selection Criteria for Advancement to Provincial Games

 - If a tie exists after step two, the first place teams with the most “goals/runs/points for” divided by the “number of games played in the tournament” will be identified*

-- If a tie still exists, teams will be placed in a draw and the team drawn will advance.
+- If a tie still exists, teams will be chosen by way of a random draw.

 Cancellation of Provincial Qualifier

-In the event a Provincial Qualifier is cancelled due to unforeseen circumstances, team identification will be based on a draw from a hat.
+In the event a Provincial Qualifier is cancelled due to unforeseen circumstances, team identification will take place by random draw.

 Teams will be placed into divisions based on their competition results from the previous 12 months.